TOK changes confirmed

 On January 9, the Counseling Department confirmed that major changes would be implemented to the IB Theory of Knowledge course in the next year.

-Molly Moore, Managing Editor
+Molly Moore, Editor in Chief

 IB Theory of Knowledge is a required course for any IB Diploma candidate and is sometimes taken as an elective course by non-candidates.
 (Graphic by Molly Moore)